 But what happens if you make the exact opposite of a sound wave?
 The peaks and the troughs cancel each other out.
 This would lead to silence, or almost silence.
-This is precisely what sound-canceling headphones do.
-This process is known as “Destructive Interference.”
+This is precisely what sound-canceling headphones do, and process is known as “Destructive Interference.”

 Noise-canceling headphones have microphones on each ear.
 These record the sound from the outside, then immediately play the exact opposite waves into the speaker with the music you are listening to.
 The sound wave of the outside world is canceled out by its reverse wave, leaving just the clear sound wave from the music, or whatever you are listening to being heard by your ears.

-Noise-canceling headphones do not cancel every sound however.
-They are better at consistent noises like trains, TVs, etc. Talking or loud car horns can be difficult to cancel at times, even though they are usually significantly reduced in volume
+Noise-canceling headphones do not cancel every sound, however.
+They are better at consistent noises like trains, TVs, etc. Talking or loud car horns can be difficult to cancel, even though they are usually significantly reduced in volume.

 So using noise-canceling headphones will significantly improve your listening pleasure, as the sound will be clearer.
 You can protect your ears as you can get the same sound at a reduced volume.

 As mentioned above, noise-canceling is excellent for regular sounds like plane noise, but not so good at loud irregular noises.
 For example, on a shooting range, they would not be a lot of use at all.
 A gunshot is too loud to be easily masked and is entirely irregular.

 For this situation, you would be better off with some ear muffs that passively block the ears with padding, etc. You can get them with built-in Bluetooth for music, etc., or you can wear earbuds or similar under the muffs.
 (Even noise-canceling earbuds – for two levels of noise reduction).